-INTRODUCTION TO BUSINESS Grade 10 - Open BBI 201
+INTRODUCTION TO BUSINESS

+Grade 10 - Open (available to grade 9 & 10 students)

+BBI 201

 This course introduces students to the world of business.
 Students will develop an understanding of the functions of business, including accounting, marketing, information and communication technology, human resources, and production, and of the importance of ethics and social responsibility.
 This course builds a foundation for further studies in business and helps students develop the business knowledge and skills they will need in their everyday lives.